Salmon Fishing Report 7/13

 North side of Orcas Island and Waldron Island

-We woke up to clear skies and 55 degrees in the Puget Sound area.
+We woke up to clear skies and 55 degrees in the Puget Sound area and put on our fishing hats.
 In typical fashion, this morning’s departure from Squalicum Harbor through Bellingham Bay was very rough.
 Two to three foot swells pounded the boat about 500 feet outside the rock wall making for a slow 40 minute ride at low speeds across to Portage Island.
 Once we reached the channel between Portage Island and Lummi Island it was smooth sailing out to Orcas and Waldron Islands.

 We started off trolling the north side of Orcas Island moving west along the beach from the Smuggler’s Villa Resort.
 The water was clear and glassy with slight wind gusts from the south.
 Many other fishing boats were in the area because of the local fishing tournament going on.
 Using two poles and downriggers we fished at 95 feet and 104 feet; on the 95 foot rod we had a red flasher and medium sized herring and on the 104 foot pole we fished with a green flasher with a yellow spotted Hoochie.
 We did this for about two hours moving with the outgoing tide down the beach to Point Doughty.
 We weren’t seeing any fish so when the tide started to make a drastic change we went around Point Doughty and into Presidents Channel.